Alun is a frequent visitor to Thailand and writes personal accounts of the country's great attractions in a series of easy-to-read articles

 But this is still a rural community and Alisa's father, like many others in the village, owns and manages a small plot of farmland cultivating paper trees and rice.
 Others grow crops such as sugar cane or rubber.
 Rice is a major crop for many, for domestic use, for sale in the village, or for sale in the city.
 But harvesting is seasonal and only provides income for a short period of the year.
 Hence, the family has other sources of income, with a grocery store serving the local community on the ground floor of the house, and a gas pump providing fuel for the large population of moped users (see also the section on 'transport').

 Nearly everyone has cars or pick-ups, necessary for travel to the city, but locally it is uncommon to see cars being driven in the village.
-Bicycles are everywhere, while the three-wheel motor tricycles known as tuk-tuks are very common tradesmens' vehicles, sometimes grossly overladen as in the rather comic example elsewhere on this page.
+Bicycles are everywhere, while the three-wheel motor tricycles known as tuk-tuks are very common tradesmen vehicles, sometimes grossly overladen as in the rather comic example elsewhere on this page.
 Local farmers may drive hybrid motorised ploughs around the roads, But the most typical method of transport is the moped, the small, low-power motorcycle.
-And everyone uses them - almost literally - from children of ten or eleven years old to great grandmothers.
+And everyone uses them - almost literally - from children of 10 or 11 years old to great-grandmothers.
 And each moped is put to good use too, sometimes carrying as many as three or four passengers - including a whole family of father, mother and two or three small kids.
 None wear helmets.

 (Road safety is not seen to be a high priority, but in a small village with minimal heavy traffic, nobody worries.
 I never saw anyone have an accident in the village, but I did fear just a bit for the numerous free-roaming village dogs).